+Adds an estimator to the ensemble.

+Calculates expected Fisher information matrices for

+an ensemble of ScoreEstimator instances.

+Estimates the log likelihood from each estimator and returns the ensemble mean (and, if calculate_covariance is True, the covariance between

+them).

-1 1 0 evaluate_log_likelihood_ratio(self[, Estimates the log likelihood ratio from each esti- ]) mator and returns the ensemble mean (and, if cal- culate_covariance is True, the covariance between them). evaluate_score(self[, estimator_weights,]) Estimates the score from each estimator and returns the ensemble mean (and, if calculate_covariance is True, the covariance between them). load(self, folder) Loads the estimator ensemble from a folder. save(self, folder[, save_model]) Saves the estimator ensemble to a folder. train_all(self, kwargs) Trains all estimators. train_one(self, i, kwargs) Trains an individual estimator.
+Estimates the log likelihood ratio from each estimator and returns the ensemble mean (and, if calculate_covariance is True, the covariance between

+them).

+Estimates the score from each estimator and returns

+the ensemble mean (and, if calculate_covariance is

+True, the covariance between them).

+Loads the estimator ensemble from a folder.

+Saves the estimator ensemble to a folder.

+Trains all estimators.

+Trains an individual estimator.